ActiveState/blog-posts/upgrading-to-5.24.md

 characters in your code, you need to upgrade.
 Perl 5.10.1 used version 5.1.0 of the Unicode character database.
 Perl 5.24 uses version 8.0 of that database.

 And of course, there have been many Unicode bugs fixed since 5.10.1.
-Karl Williams, a core developer who's put a huge amount of work into Perl's Unicode support, recommends a minimum of 5.14 for serious Unicode processing.
+The Perl core's Unicode introduction docs state that "Perl v5.14.0 is the first release where Unicode support is (almost) seamlessly integrable without some gotchas".

 ### And So Much More